wpquads/quick-adsense-reloaded/readme.txt

 = Improvements to original Quick AdSense plugin =

 * Performance improvements
-* Serialized storing of options instead storing every single option as separate table entry all over
+* Serialized storing of Ad options instead storing every single option as separate table entry all over
 * Multi language support
 * Remove of small coding issues like "unexpected output" message when plugin is activated on several sites
 * Import / Export function makes plugin migrating to other sites easier